Urtext /ˈʊrtekst/ is a markup language for programmable notebooks in text files on top of the Python language.

 Python Block Execution

-Being implemented in Python, Urtext can execute self-modifying or arbitrary Python code.
+It execute self-modifying or arbitrary Python code.
 It can be extended to add or modify functionality, to the extent of the Python language.
-If Urtext does not have a feature you want, you can add it with a little Python knowledge.

 {Code Example _